openstack-archive/networking-cisco/doc/source/admin/ml2-nexus.rst

 ===========================================

-There are two ways to configure the nexus ML2 Mechanism driver either directly in the neutron configuration files or via TripleO config for Openstack on Openstack configurations.
+There are two ways to configure the nexus ML2 Mechanism driver either directly in the neutron configuration files or via TripleO config for OpenStack on OpenStack configurations.

 This guide focuses on the neutron start-up files then follows up with samples of Tripleo configuration files.
 You will find similarities